Hugo Preuß Bridge

-Historical Background
+History

 The Humboldthafen emerged in the mid-19th century during the construction of the Berlin-Spandau Shipping Canal.
 Excavated as a harbor basin, it quickly evolved into a crucial logistical hub.
 Adjacent to it were key railway stations including the Lehrter Bahnhof and the Hamburger Bahnhof—the sites of today's Berlin Central Station and the National Gallery of Contemporary Art, respectively.
 This strategic location facilitated intensive cargo operations and increasing transportation demands.

 A succession of bridges spanned the harbor's entrance from the northern bend of the River Spree.
 Among them was the Alsen Bridge, which suffered severe damage from colliding freight ships.
 This led to the construction of a new iron suspension bridge in the mid-1920s.

-Construction and Significance (1928–1945)

 The new structure, inaugurated in 1928, was named Hugo-Preuß-Brücke in honor of the liberal politician associated with Germany's democratic foundations.
 The bridge represented modern engineering aspirations in Berlin's rapidly transforming urban landscape.
 The artist Erich Heckel, known for his depictions of industrial and urban scenes, captured the construction of the bridge in a watercolor titled Berliner Hafen (1927), where loaded freight ships and the elegant Wilhelmine-era residences of the Alsenviertel form a striking visual contrast.